Skip to main content

 In addition to the many fish that call the bay home, snorkelers can spot sea urchins, octopus, moray eels, and a wide range of invertebrates, many of which are found only in Hawaiian waters.
 If you’re lucky, you may see eagle rays or a small reef shark.

-For most snorkelers, the highlight of a trip to Hanauma Bay are the green sea turtles, or honu.
+For most snorkelers, the highlight of a trip to Hanauma Bay are the green sea turtles, also referred to as honu.
 Turtles are often seen in the shallow waters of the reef, where they eat limu, or seaweed.

 Honu are a protected species, and it’s illegal to touch or otherwise harass one.
 If you get to close honu may yawn at you or, if they’re particularly stressed, swipe a front flipper over their forehead.
 This is turtle talk for “leave me alone.”
 If you see a honu make either of these motions, give it a little more space.